douglassouza/simple-social-media-buttons/README.md

 1. Widget control panel with General Settings expanded
 2. Sidebar with icons square with round border
 3. Sidebar with icons round

+## Help ##

+Please add a post on the Wordpress.org support forums with the plugin tagged.

 ## Changelog ##